 In 2013 with the aid of an EC grant our site in Riseley was doubled in size with an extension providing new maturing and packing rooms, and enabling production to increase.

 In 2017 Anne & Andy's son, Jake and fiancée Kayleigh joined the business and set about developing a fourth cheese, Maida Vale.
 Similarly to Waterloo, this semi-soft washed-rind addition is made using Guernsey cow's milk, the rind washed in a local craft IPA called Soundwave from Siren Craft Brewery situated just 6 miles from our dairy.
-The cheese was awarded Two Stars at the Great Taste Awards 2018 in its first year of distribution and again in 2019.
+The cheese was awarded Two Stars at the Great Taste Awards 2018 in its first year of distribution and again in 2019, 2022 and 2023!
+Having received Great Taste awards more than three times in 5 years we were also granted the prestigious title of Great Taste Producer.

 In 2019 it was time to extend the premises further - a new hard cheese store twice the capacity of the existing store was constructed adjacent to the Packing Room, Cold Room and Soft Store compiling storage & distribution into one area.
 A new office space was built and the original cheese stores converted into dry goods storage.
 In the same year we were approached by Heckfield Park Farm, a biodynamic farm less than 2 miles from our dairy that encompasses the beautiful Heckfield Place hotel.
 The luxurious Heckfield Place hotel and grounds are on 400 acres of secluded Hampshire landscape where the pedigree herd of 30 Guernsey cows at the farm graze on the herbal ley pastures of the river meadows, hilltops and valleys surrounding the farm.
 The herbal ley consists of ryegrass, fescue, red clover, white clover, chicory, plantain, cocksfoot and sainfoin to create a wholesome feed for both grazing and silage making for the winter months.

-Our team of hard-working cheesemakers and dairy staff are committed to creating beautiful handmade cheeses that are enjoyed all over the world thanks to our dedicated wholesalers and retail partners.
+Our team of cheesemakers and dairy staff are committed to creating beautiful handmade cheeses that are enjoyed all over the world thanks to our dedicated wholesalers and retail partners.
 You will find our cheeses at some of the UK’s most prestigious restaurants and on the counters of fantastic cheesemongers up and down the country.